 The Choo-Choo Bar was originally made by Plaistowe in Western Australia.
 Hearsay suggests it arrived in the early 1950s – it was certainly advertised by 1954.
 The wrapper of the chewy liquorice-flavoured toffee bar originally depicted a train being driven by a very non-PC gollywog.

 The Choo Choo bar has had a chequered ownership history, thanks to the many upheavals, mergers and takeovers in the confectionery industry over the decades.
-At some point, the brand appears to have been sold to the Sydney-based Mastercraft, makers of the Scorched Peanut Bar, Redskins and Mint Patties.
+In 1976, Life Savers Australia acquired Plaistowe.
+But back in 1964, Life Savers had bought Mastercraft, makers of the Scorched Peanut Bar, Redskins and Mint Patties.
 It seems that, after the Plaistowe acquisition, the company began to market the Choo Choo Bar under the Mastercraft brand.
-Life Savers Australia was in turn acquired by Nestlé in the late 1980s.
-Nestlé also eventually acquired Plaistowe.
+Life Savers Australia was in turn acquired by Nestlé in 1985.

 Lagoon Confectioners itself has a long history.
 The company began manufacturing in 1929 in South Melbourne opposite Albert Park Lake.
 They later moved to Port Melbourne and then to Williamstown North.
 Before they reinstated the Choo-Choo Bar they were best known for making Sherbert Bombs.